krmarshall/TotalWarhammerPlanner/backend/README.md

 # Backend

 ## Folder Structure
-./dist/ - (Gitignored) When backend is started typsecript builds the standard js to be run by node here.
+./dist/ - (Gitignored) When backend is started typescript builds the standard js to be run by node here.
 ./public/ - (Gitignored) Where the frontend builds itself to be served by the backend.
 ./src/ - All the typescript project source